LevytskyiS/ShopAPI/README.md

 - [Running Tests](#running-tests)

 ## Introduction
-This is a Django REST API project template with Celery and JWT authentication integrated.
+This is a Django REST API project template with integrated Celery and JWT authentication.
 It is designed to be a robust starting point for building modern web applications.

-This application is designed for importing supplier products and their attributes into a database for subsequent use on the reseller's website.
+This application is intended for importing supplier products and their attributes into a database for subsequent use on the reseller's website.
 A separate script checks the availability of products on the supplier's website once a day and uses this data to update the stock in the reseller's database.

+Additionally, the application is integrated with a Telegram bot that serves as an assistant for sales representatives.
+This bot can quickly provide information about products, check stock availability, and give details about upcoming delivery dates, making it a valuable tool for efficient sales operations.

 ## Features
 - Django 3.10
 - Celery for background tasks
 - JWT authentication using Simple JWT
 - PostgreSQL as the database
+- MongoDB as the cloud storage
 - Docker and Docker Compose for containerization
 - REST API with Django REST Framework
 - Swagger documentation with drf-yasg